tedana’s denoising approach

 tedana.utils.make_adaptive_mask()

-Longer echo times are more susceptible to signal dropout, which means that
+Longer echo times are more susceptible to signal dropout, which means that certain brain regions (e.g., orbitofrontal cortex, temporal poles) may only have good signal for some echoes.

 In order to avoid using bad signal from affected echoes in calculating